UPPMAX/install-methods/bioinfo/paml/paml-4.10.7_install-README.md

     cd src

     module load gcc/12.3.0

-    #modify in Makefile compiler to explicitly gcc
+Modify in Makefile compiler to explicitly use gcc.
+Then:

     make -f Makefile

     mkdir ../bin